Flag Ceremony Service Patch Program®

 Be able to recite the pledge of allegiance.
 Take a turn being a flag bearer, the caller or part of the color guard during a flag ceremony at a troop meeting.

-Suggestions for How Junior* and Cadette* Girls can earn the Flag Ceremony Patch:
+Suggestions for How Pre-Teen and Tween Scouts can earn the Flag Ceremony Patch:

 Participate in a community flag ceremony.